 La Grace Dieu des Prieurs – 8 ha on sandy clay and limestones, 90% Merlot + 10% Cabernet Franc, ageing in 100% grained new oak from Radoux.
 New owner since 2013, a Russian art collector.
 Louis Mitjavile, son of famous Francois Mitjavile from Tertre Roteboeuf, is the winemaker here.

 Very intense sweet black cherries wrapped in chocolate on the nose, very fragrant.
 It's seamless on the palate with perfectly integrated luscious fruit and sweet tannin, pure elegance and finesse, and long velvety finish.
 It catches your attention immediately with so surprisingly complete performance.
 Hold my beer!
 93p.

 Grand Barrail Lamarzelle Figeac – 15 ha, 73% Merlot + 23% Cabernet Franc.
-Attractive with on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture, fruity finish.
+It is attractive with on the nose with fragrant blueberries, polished and velvety on the palate, easygoing with a soft texture, and fruity finish.
 88p.

 Grand Corbin GCC – 28.5 ha, silica on the bed of blue clay, 85% Merlot + 15% Cabernet Franc.
-Very cherry on the nose, aromatic and attractive, polished and crunchy fruit on the palate, sweet tannins, silky texture, lingering finish.
+It is very cherry on the nose, aromatic and attractive, polished and crunchy fruit on the palate, sweet tannins, silky texture, and lingering finish.
 91+p.